SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/hierarchy_violation.rst

 Introduction
 ------------

-SpinalHDL will check that you never access a signal which is outside the current component range.
+SpinalHDL will check that signals are never accessed outside of the current component's boundaries.

-There is the list of signal which can be read within a component :
+The following signals can be read inside a component:

-* All direction less signals defined in the same component
+* All directionless signals defined in the current component
 * All in/out/inout signals of the current component
 * All in/out/inout signals of children components

-There is the list of signals which can be assigned within a component :
+In addition, the following signals can be assigned to inside a component:

-* All direction less signals defined in the same component
+* All directionless signals defined in the current component
 * All out/inout signals of the current component
 * All in/inout signals of children components

-If an ``HIERARCHY VIOLATION`` appear, it mean that one of the above rules was violated.
+If a ``HIERARCHY VIOLATION`` error appears, it means that one of the above rules was violated.

 Example
 -------

-The following code :
+The following code:

 .. code-block:: scala